Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 Wasp AssetCloud’s key features

-- Wasp AssetCloud’s pricing is public, so we can list its plans here:
+- Wasp AssetCloud’s pricing is public:

-- Basic Wasp Asset OP (self-hosted): $163/month/1 user
+- Basic WaspAsset OP (self-hosted): $163 per month, for one user

-- Complete Wasp Asset OP (self-hosted): $250/month/5 users
+- Complete WaspAsset OP (self-hosted): $375 per month, for five users

-- Email alerts can be auto-sent daily, or at multiple customized times throughout the day.
+- Email alerts: Can be auto-sent daily or at multiple customized times throughout the day.

 The Wasp AssetCloud software lets users run a range of different reports.
 Source: Wasp AssetCloud